top of page

 Blueberry varieties

-Once you see the value of a blueberry bush in the garden, you are unlikely to go back!
+Once you see the value of a blueberry bush in the garden, you are unlikely to go back to buying them in the supermarket!
 Apart from producing their weight in gold of juicy fruits, you will have this free abundance of berries year after year.
 Pollinators flock to these cute little upside down urn shaped flowers.
-Grow in a pot of ericaceous soil and you can add interest to a dappled shade area, with this wonderful plant.
-Look out for the amazing Autumn leaf colour!
+Grow them in a pot of ericaceous soil and you can add interest to a dappled shade area with this wonderful plant.
+Look out for the amazing Autumn leaf colour too.

 Japanese Wine Berries.jpg